 - Lung disease;

 All of these health issues have been listed as potential risk factors for AFib.
 Having a family history of AFib increases your risk of getting diagnosed with the same issue as well.

-Additionally consider have you experienced any heart rhythm problems…?
+Additionally, consider whether have you experienced any heart rhythm problems?

 - All the time;

 - From time to time.